cceremuga/arduino-now-playing/README.md

 ----

 * 4.13.2014 - log4net added to C# example console app.
 Logs will be generated / appended to PlayLog.txt in the directory where the application is running.
+* 4.13.2014 - More interactive menu in C# example with configurable VLC paths in prep for Spotify integration, woo!

 Future improvements
 ----

-* More interactive menu options in C# example console app on startup for VLC paths, etc.
 * Spotify support.
 * Unit tests, if I'm feeling particularly adventurous.
 * Maybe port the C# example to something a bit more cross-platform friendly.